Why trauma stays in the body

 It helps to approach trauma with patience, steadiness and respect for the body.

 Grounding, pacing, routine and trustworthy support all matter.
 Beginning to heal from trauma often starts not with processing the story but with building enough safety for the nervous system to feel less under threat.
-Counselling can help by creating a place where both the story and the bodily impact are taken seriously, at a pace that does not overwhelm.
+Counselling can make things easier by creating a place where both the story and the bodily impact are taken seriously, at a pace that does not overwhelm.

 Frequently asked questions